Featured Image Source: iStock.com/marekuliasz

 3. I Will Not Copy, Cheat or Create a Derivative – The New Creative Me!

 Inspirations are necessary, but copying and cheating from someone’s design (while thinking that no one would know) is the worst thing that you can possibly do.
+This is why it is important to know all the things that will earn you a red card.
 If you don’t have the mental energy to be creative then don’t take up another project.
 Relax.
 Get on it the next day but never copy.

 4. I Will Stay Physically Fit – Get Up and Move!